tarikkavaz/open-with-context-menu/README.md

 ### Context Menu

 1. Right-click on a file in the Explorer or Editor
-2. Select "Open with External App" from the context menu
+2. Select "Open Files Externally" from the context menu
 3. If multiple apps are configured for the file type, a quick pick menu will appear
 4. If only one app matches, it will open directly

 ### Command Palette

 1. Open Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
-2. Type "Open With External App"
+2. Type "Open Files Externally"
-3. Select "Open with External App"
+3. Select "Open Files Externally"
 4. Choose the application from the quick pick menu

 ## Examples